nerdyworm/coalmine_javascript/coalmine.coffee.md

             newLength = 0 if newLength < 0

-This isn't exact; because of URL encoding, the resulting URL will always be shorter than `IE_MAX_URL_LENGTH`.
+This isn't exact; because of URL encoding, the resulting URL will always be shorter than `MSIE_MAX_URL_LENGTH`.
 Better safe than sorry!

 Also, we add a truncation sequence to the end of a truncated parameter to indicate that it has been truncated.
 That way you don't have parameters that end suddenly without warni